-Prerequisites: READ 0302; ENGL 0302; MATH 0303; and admission into the Transition Associate Degree Nursing program

-Co-requisites EMT-P/LVN to ADN: RNSG 1262; RNSG 1140
+Prerequisites: READ 0302, ENGL 0302, MATH 0303, and admission into the Transition Associate Degree Nursing program.
+Corequisites EMT-P/LVN to ADN: RNSG 1262, RNSG 1140.

 Introduction to selected concepts related to the role of the professional nurse as a provider of care, coordinator of care, and member of the profession.
 Review of trends and issues impacting nursing and health care today and in the future.
-Topics include knowledge, judgment, skill, and professional values within a legal/ethical framework.
+Topics include knowledge, judgment, skills, and professional values within a legal/ethical framework.